versedpro/octobot-tentacles/Trading/Mode/arbitrage_trading_mode/resources/ArbitrageTradingMode.md

 It is recommended to enable arbitrage trading on **few exchanges only** to benefit from **price lag**: simply register these exchanges in your ArbitrageTradingMode configuration.
-**Every exchange** in your OctoBot configuration will be used to compute the **average price** for each traded pair, therefore you can add **highly liquid exchanges** to be used as **price references only** and quickly spot arbitrage opportunities.
+**Every exchange** in your QuantGuardBot configuration will be used to compute the **average price** for each traded pair, therefore you can add **highly liquid exchanges** to be used as **price references only** and quickly spot arbitrage opportunities.

-By default **every exchange** in your OctoBot configuration is used for arbitrage trading.
+By default **every exchange** in your QuantGuardBot configuration is used for arbitrage trading.
 It is recommended to **narrow this list down** in your ArbitrageTradingMode configuration and **only trade on the ones offering arbitrage opportunities and use the others as price indicators**.